 Credits & Sources

 Caddo Voices was researched and written by Cecile Elkins Carter, who also took many of the pictures and gathered most of the archival photographs.
 An enrolled member of the Caddo Indian Tribe of Oklahoma, she became interested in Caddo history when she was in her 30s.
 "I read somewhere that we were 'virtually extinct,'" she recalled.
-"Well, I knew we weren't extinct, but if we were once strong and powerful, how did we become weak and pitiful?
+"Well, I knew we were not extinct, but if we were once strong and powerful, how did we become weak and pitiful?
 That's what I wanted to find out."
 What she found out is the subject of her 1995 book Caddo Indians Where We Come From (University of Oklahoma Press).
 Carter has also served as the Caddo tribe's cultural liaison, written scholarly articles on the Caddo dance tradition, and given dozens of presentations and story-telling performances to audiences ranging from school children (her favorite) to academic researchers.
 She continues to document Caddo history through personal interviews, video taping, and archival research.

 Selected List of Works Consulted